Hotel and residential tower

-The entrance of both the hotel and residential block will open to a 5,000ft² park designed by Michael Van Valkenburgh Associates.
+The entrance of both the hotel and the residential block will open to a 5,000ft² park designed by Michael Van Valkenburgh Associates.

 Construction details of the hotel and residential tower

 The tower is based on a series of deep rectangular load-bearing elements that will be excavated by a hydromill.
-The depth of the excavation work will be roughly 190ft (58m), which will also include cutting into hard rock to a depth of 16ft (5m).
+The depth of the excavation work will be roughly 190ft (58m), which will also include cutting into a hard rock to a depth of 16ft (5m).

-Three below-grade levels will be built that will be supported by a blend of diaphragm wall and a secant pile wall.
+Three below-grade levels will be built that will be supported by a blend of a diaphragm wall and a secant pile wall.
 The building has been registered for LEED Silver certification.